huang-zhu/EmbeddedQD/README.md

   <img src=https://github.com/huang-zhu/EmbeddedQD/assets/98200265/ae942348-ffc2-4d12-8388-0d8fe07e99f1>
 </p>

 You are now ready to analyze the embedded quantum dots simulations.
 Below, replace ``BILAYER`` with the system you want to analyze.
-We will start by doing a convergence check by plotting the area per lipid (APL) as a function of time.
+You will start by doing a convergence check by plotting the area per lipid (APL) as a function of time.
 Do this for both bilayers.
 ```
 REP_DIR=${SCRATCH}/github/EmbeddedQD/QD_CSZS_5nm/"BILAYER"/rep_0
 cd ${REP_DIR}